tytydraco/yessleep/out/Im_A_Police_Officer_In_A_Small_Town_Ive_Stopped_Trying_to_Make_Sense_of_The_Calls_Part_3.md

 “Hello, Christopher.
 Thank you for accompanying me.”

 “You’re welcome?
-Accompanying you to what, exactly*?”*
+Accompanying you to what, exactly?”

 “To put it simply, we are here to keep something at bay.”